mohanadft/DP/src/climbing-stairs/docs/PROBLEM.md

 ## Solutions

-### Tabulation

-Tabulation is a ‘bottom-up’ approach where we start from the base case and reach the final answer that we want.
+* Tabulation: A ‘bottom-up’ approach where we start from the base case and reach the final answer that we want.

-### Memoization

-Memoization is a top-down approach where we cache the results of function calls and return the cached result if the function is called again with the same inputs.
+* Memoization: A top-down approach where we cache the results of function calls and return the cached result if the function is called again with the same inputs.

 ## NOTE 📔